 Nancy H. Hawley

-Nancy H. Hawley is senior vice president of operations for R. J. Reynolds Tobacco Company.
+Nancy H. Hawley was appointed executive vice president of operations at R. J. Reynolds Tobacco Company on Oct.
+1, 2015.

 Hawley joined the company in 1984 as a staff engineer and had held a number of positions, including senior manager of process and transition planning working as a liaison between marketing and manufacturing, director of tobacco processing, senior director of manufacturing engineering, senior director of making and packing operations, and senior director of strategy and supply chain planning.

 Hawley holds a professional engineering registration in North Carolina.
 She currently serves as a board member for the Foundation of Forsyth Tech and a board member of the Reynolds American Foundation.
 In addition, Nancy currently serves as a member of the United Way Basic Needs Impact Committee and serves on the Personnel Committee for First Baptist Church on Fifth.
 She is a past chair of the West Forsyth Family YMCA Board of Directors, past president of the Twin City Stage Board of Directors, and a past member of the King Chamber of Commerce Board of Directors.
 Nancy is also a past recipient of the Professional Engineers of North Carolina Young Engineer of the Year Award.

 A native of Radford, Va., Hawley earned a degree in mechanical engineering from Virginia Polytechnic Institute and State University, and a master’s degree in business administration from Wake Forest University.